mnemnion/imp/Forge/ArdForth/vocab/vocabulary.md

 ###Orcish communication

 Orcs can see an entire byte, but they can't hear it.
 Certain values are above and below their threshold of hearing: if a pin is said to be an `ea r`, they will only catch so much when a routine calls `ls n`.
 When they `to k`, they can only say so much, the threshold being by nature identical.
-An `ey e` can of course `se e` anything, and a `gr nt` can be anything.
+An `ey e` can of course `se e` anything, and a `.` can emit anything.

 Typically, so as to be taciturn and save cells, an Orc will simply not hear you at all, and consequently, say nothing in reply.
 A clever Orc may hear you, and seethe with inner rage that you have addressed him incorrectly.